 I started making oatmeal raisin cookies over 30 years ago when I tried a recipe that was printed on a container of oatmeal.
 The real stars of this show are the old fashioned oats and chewy raisins!
 They were an instant family favorite!
 I’ve been using the same old recipe I printed on a 3×5 card ever since then (and that’s a long time!).

 How Many Oatmeal Raisin Cookies Will this Recipe Make?

-The recipe is simple, and makes about 4 dozen of these delicious oatmeal raisin cookies.
+The recipe is very simple to make, and will yield about 4 dozen of these delicious oatmeal raisin cookies.
 They’re golden-brown, and chewy, and they taste wonderful.
 I hope you enjoy them as much as I do, too!
 They’re a tasty snack that are sure to please.

 Looking For More Cookie Recipes?

 If you like these oatmeal raisin cookies, perhaps you would be interested in some of my other cookie recipes!
 You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
 I have quite a few delicious cookie recipes for you to check out, including:

 Thank you for visiting this website.
 I appreciate you using some of your valuable time to do so.
 If you’re interested, I publish a newsletter 2 times per month (1st and 15th) with all the latest recipes, and other fun info.
 I would be honored to have you join our growing list of subscribers, so you never miss a great recipe!